Tomsk State University: Imperial University

-Russian invasion of Ukraine
+Recent history

+Tomsk State University contracted T-Platforms to create a high-performance computing cluster.
+On February 16, 2007, the university announced the completion of a new supercomputer, "SKIF Cyberia".
+In the June 2007 TOP500 listing, the system ranked as the most powerful supercomputer in the former Soviet Union and #105 globally.

+In 2013, the "Council on Competitiveness Enhancement of Leading Russian Universities" selected Tomsk State University for Project 5-100, a program started by the Russian Ministry of Education and Science to accelerate the development of Russian higher education, with the public goal of achieving top 100 university status for at least five of the selected participants.

 In March 2022, Eduard Vladimirovich Galazhinsky, Rector of the university, was suspended by the European University Association (EUA) following support for the 2022 Russian invasion of Ukraine by the Russian Union of Rectors (RUR), for being "diametrically opposed to the European values that they committed to when joining EUA”.
 Professor Terry Callaghan, who had helped establish 21 Russian environmental research stations in the Arctic, paused his professorship at Tomsk State University after the rectors’ statement.

 Faculties

 Reputation

 In 2022, the university was ranked #272 by QS World University Rankings, #601 by World University Rankings by Times Higher Education, and #901 by Academic Ranking of World Universities by Shanghai Jiao Tong University.
 As of 2017, National Research Tomsk State University was the overall third best classical university in Russia according to RIA Novosti—outperformed only by Moscow State University and Ural Federal University.

-During Soviet times the university was awarded as the Order of the October Revolution and Order of the Red Banner of Labour.

 Academics

-StrAUs are Strategic Academic Units that focused on the study of the transformation taking place with the man, society, and the natural and man-made environment.
-TSU has 4 StrAUs, Institute of Biomedicine, Institute of the Human of the Digital Era, Institute of Smart Materials and Technology and Siberian Institute of the Future.

 The Research Library and Tomsk State University were opened in the same year, 1888.
 The founder of the library was Vasily Florinskiy – physician and writer, organizer of Tomsk University.

+International collaboration

+The university is a member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.
+The collaboration has been paused after the beginning of the Russo-Ukrainian War in 2022.